-“Gomez Vazquez’s reading was convincing… it was possible to listen to a solid and worked version, and enjoy a pianist who feels very comfortable with what she does, who recreates and digs into the flexible nooks and corners of this music in search of her own sound”. – Álvaro Menéndez published in Espacio Arezzo
+“… it was possible to listen to a solid and worked version, and enjoy a pianist who feels very comfortable with what she does, who recreates and digs into the flexible nooks and corners of this music”. – Álvaro Menéndez published in Espacio Arezzo

-She has performed as a soloist with the RTVE Orchestra, the Simón Bolivar Symphony Orchestra, the Betica Chamber Orchestra, the Purcell School Symphony Orchestra, the ORQUAH, the UPM Symphony Orchestra and made recordings for Radio Nacional Clásica, RTVE and BBC 3 radio.
+She has performed as a soloist with orchestras such as the RTVE Orchestra, the Simón Bolivar Symphony Orchestra, the Betica Chamber Orchestra, the Brooklyn Chamber Orchestra, the city of Almería Orchestra, the MDC Symphonic Orchestra, the UPM Symphony Orchestra amongst others and has made recordings for Radio Nacional Clásica, RTVE and BBC Radio 3.

-Susana Gómez Vázquez is an active performer of contemporary music.
-She has played and premiered pieces by contemporary composers such as Enrique Tellez, Albert Llanas Rich, Alberto García Demestres, Brett Dean, Stephen Montague and Oliver Knussen, working with them in their performance.
+She is also an active performer of contemporary music.
+She has played and premiered pieces by contemporary composers such as Teresa Catalán, Alicia Díaz de la Fuente, Claudia Montero, Albert Llanas Rich, Alberto García Demestres, Brett Dean, Stephen Montague and Oliver Knussen, working with them in their performance.
 She has also premiered her own works, including a trio at Wigmore Hall, and has been a member of numerous contemporary music ensembles.

 Born in Alcalá de Henares (Madrid) in 1995, Susana Gómez Vázquez graduated under the tutelage of Patsy Toh and Hamish Milne at the Royal Academy of Music with distinction, and did a Master’s degree at the Conservatori Liceu in Barcelona with Josep Colom.
 She continued her postgraduate studies with Fabio Bidini at the Hochschule für Musik und Tanz Köln.